EarthZetaOrg/ai-trading-bot/docs/faq.md

-# Freqtrade FAQ
+# earthzetaorg FAQ

-## Freqtrade common issues
+## earthzetaorg common issues

 ### The bot does not start

-Running the bot with `freqtrade --config config.json` does show the output `freqtrade: command not found`.
+Running the bot with `earthzetaorg --config config.json` does show the output `earthzetaorg: command not found`.

 This could have the following reasons: